puppup420247-org/EdgeEnterprise/edgeenterprise/browser-policies/fr-FR/microsoft-edge-policies.md

   >Versions prises en charge : Microsoft Edge sur Windows et Mac depuis la version 77 ou ultérieure

   #### Description
-  Sets the time period, in milliseconds, over which users are notified that Microsoft Edge must be restarted to apply a pending update.
+  Allows you to set the time period, in milliseconds, over which users are notified that Microsoft Edge must be relaunched or that a Microsoft Edge OS device must be restarted to apply a pending update.

-During this time period, the user is repeatedly informed that they need to restart.
-The app menu changes to indicate that a restart is needed when one third of the notification period passes.
-When two thirds of the notification period passes, the notification changes color, and again when the full notification period has passed.
-Additional notifications enabled by the [RelaunchNotification](#relaunchnotification) policy follow this same schedule.
+Over this time period, the user will be repeatedly informed of the need for an update.
+For Microsoft Edge OS devices, a restart notification appears in the system tray according to the RelaunchHeadsUpPeriod policy.
+For Microsoft Edge browsers, the app menu changes to indicate that a relaunch is needed once one third of the notification period passes.
+This notification changes color once two thirds of the notification period passes, and again once the full notification period has passed.
+The additional notifications enabled by the RelaunchNotification policy follow this same schedule.

-If you don't configure this policy, the default period is 604800000 milliseconds (one week).
+If not set, the default period of 604800000 milliseconds (one week) is used.

-Restrictions:

-* Minimum:3600000

   #### Fonctionnalités prises en charge :
   - Peut être obligatoire: Oui